stolsma/apiary/README.md

 ##### tar

-This type of repository will pull a remote archive relative to the `haibu-server` and deploy its contents.
+This type of repository will pull a remote tar archive into the `apiary` system and deploy its contents.

 ```json
 {